Powered by the ocean

 From technology leadership to global market leadership

-Today, European companies are the clear global leaders in ocean energy, accounting for 66% of tidal energy patents and 44% of wave energy patents globally.
-Most projects developed outside Europe, in Canada and South-East Asia, use European technology.
+Today, European companies are the clear global leaders in ocean energy even though other countries are catching up quickly.
+Most demonstration projects outside Europe, in Canada and South East Asia use European technology.

 This puts our EU companies in prime position to capture a global market estimated to be worth 53€bn annually in 2050.